 Walk the Rockland Harbor Trail

 The coastal regions of Maine have no shortage of scenic seaside walks and hikes.
 The Rockland Harbor Trail is particularly popular with daytrippers since it packs an especially high effort-to-reward ratio.

 Both the start and end of the trail are right in town and the entire five-mile route hugs the coastline, passing some of the top attractions in the area along the way.

 You’ll begin right near The Coastal Children’s Museum, go right by the Maine Lighthouse Museum, then end by walking out along the granite breakwater point to a historic lighthouse.
 Since the whole route is relatively flat, it’s easily accessible for children and less experienced hikers.

 Take a Tour on a Lobster Boat

-Maine’s lobster industry is often held up as one of the greatest examples of sustainable fishery.
+The lobster industry that Maine is known for is often held up as one of the greatest examples of sustainable fishery.
 In the 17th century, English colonists in Maine saw lobsters as a throwaway food barely worthy of feeding to prisoners.